MonicaGrages/atl-wdi-10/instructor_notes/unit_02/diagnostic/express-diagnostic.md

 ### Question 9: What is MVC?
 How have we been using it so far?
-Model - this is where the database things are?
+Model - this is where the database things are?,

-View - handlebars
+View - handlebars,

 Controller - making separate controller files for express routers outside of our server.js

 ## Bonus Question